simonmichael/hledger/hledger/hledger.m4.md

 - Cost - how much of one commodity was paid to acquire the other.
 And more generally, in hledger docs: the amount exchanged in the "secondary" commodity (usually your base currency), whether in a purchase or a sale, and whether expressed per unit or in total.
-Or, the @/@@ notation used to represent this.
+Also, the "@/@@ PRICE" notation used to represent this.

-- Transaction price - another name for the cost expressed with hledger's cost notation.

 ## -B: Convert to cost